jianguozhouzunyimedicaluniversity/herv_ngs/cell_reports_reanalysis/README.md

 In the paper, sequencing reads were aligned against GRCh38 (GENCODE release 22) using STAR 2.2.4 with option --outFilterIntronMotifs RemoveNonCanonical.
 All other parameters were kept as default.

 For this reanalysis, we aligned reads against GRCh38 (GENCODE release 28) instead since we already have been using this version for other analyses.
 In addition, the GTF file from this release was concatenated with Dr. Nath's lab's GTF file of HERVK annotations (*ALS_Annotations.gtf*).
-As a result, our genome indexes for STAR will be slightly different.
+As a result, our genome indices for STAR was slightly different from the authors' genome indices.

+We added the parameter --outSAMunmapped Within KeepPairs to ensure that the data was compatible with PORT.

 __Load STAR__